minvws/nl-covid19-coronacheck-app-bff/README.md

 This repository contains the lumen app which sits in front of the CoronaCheck backend services.

 ## Installation
-Code should work on any Linux flavored OS.
+Code should work on any Linux flavored OS but has been tested on Ubuntu 20.04.

 ### Installation steps
 Install dependencies.
 On debian/ubuntu this is done by